sjbylo/container-workshop/04-share-your-container-image/README.md

 Now create a new repository using the Quay web console:

 1. Go to https://quay.io/repository/
-1. Click on "+ Create New Repository" and name it "flask-vote-app" (or a different name if this already exists).
+1. Click on "+ Create New Repository" and name it "flask-vote-app" (or a different name if this name already exists!).
 1. Fill in the form, remember to set "Public" access
 1. Choose "Link to a GitHub Repository Push"
 1. Click on "Create public repository"